The-going/evlproject/content/dovetail/porting/timer.md

 Once the user-supplied `setup_proxy()` routine returns, the following events happen in sequence:

-1. the proxy device is registered, substituting for the real device.
+1. the proxy device is registered on the clock event framework.

-2. the real device is detached from the `clockevent` layer, switched to the CLOCK_EVT_STATE_RESERVED state, which makes it non-eligible for any regular operation from the clock event framework.
-However, it is left in a functional state.
-In the same move, the proxy device is registered on the framework.
+2. the real device is detached from the `clockevent` framework, switched to the CLOCK_EVT_STATE_RESERVED state, which makes it non-eligible for any regular operation from the framework.
+However, its hardware is left in a functional state.
+In the same move, the proxy device is picked as the new tick device by the framework.
 From that point, requests to the proxy device may be indirectly channeled to the real device via the proxy when operations on the hardware should be carried out.

 3. the proxy device now controls the real device under the hood to carry out timing requests from the in-band kernel.
 When the